-However such passages are invariably made up of a complex mix of cultural and religious motifs and narratives - not all of which can be freely or literally transferred to frame other scenarios.
-They may also refer to events which have already occurred but which have been retrojected into the text in various ways (for example by inclusion in reported speech) thus appearing instead as anticipatory.
-In today's Gospel passage, and indeed through the rest of chapter 19, there are four separate thought strands which, while they are interrelated, come from different roots (two Jewish and two Christian) and encode distinctly different things.
-Thus from Jewish tradition comes the idea of 'the day of the Lord', which was a basic element of Jewish religious thought at the time of Jesus.
+Apocalyptic passages are invariably made up of a complex mix of cultural and religious motifs and narratives.
+They may also refer to events which have occurred before the text was written but which have been retrojected into it (for example by inclusion in reported speech) thus appearing instead to anticipate them.
+An awareness of these different elements and what shapes them can help us avoid some of the pitfalls around the interpretation and application of this genre of Biblical literature.

+In today's gospel passage, and indeed through the rest of chapter, there are a number of separate thought strands which, while they are interrelated, come from different roots (both Jewish and Christian) and encode distinctly different things.
+Thus from the Jewish tradition comes the idea of 'the day of the Lord', which was a basic element of Jewish religious thought at the time of Jesus.
 Here time was seen as falling into into two distinct ages: 'the present age' - in which their existence was located, and 'the age to come' - which would be the golden age of the reign of God.
 Since the former was evil in ways which were ultimately resistant to remedy, the latter could only come into being through a cataclysmic birth process - 'the day of the Lord' - marked by convulsions in the cosmos itself, and which would be attended by terror and destruction (see for example Is 13:10-13; Joel 2:2, 30-31).
 Lk 21:9 & 11 (and later 25-26) draw their imagery from this tradition.

-However in Lk 19 this imagery then becomes inextricably linked with a different strand of the narrative - the corresponding idea from the Christian tradition of the parousia - the return of Jesus - something which the church in Luke's day was eagerly awaiting.
+However this imagery then becomes inextricably linked with a different strand of the narrative - the corresponding idea from the Christian tradition of the parousia, the return of Jesus - something which the church in Luke's day was eagerly awaiting.
 Whilst there are some elements which belong specifically to the Christian thought world - for example the idea in v.8 that there would be multiple false claimants to the mantle of Christ - many of the New Testament passages referring to the return of Christ have imagery transferred from the older (but differently rooted and derived) day of the Lord tradition.

 Then, from Jewish history comes the narrative of the destruction of the Temple and the fall of Jerusalem (v.
 6; and -from outside today's passage vv.
 20-24).
 There are differences of opinion as to the dating of Luke's Gospel, but whilst some scholars place this around 59-63 CE, many hold to a later date of somewhere in the 70-90s CE (with a minority going for the late 90s to mid 2nd Century).
 Hence it is very likely that it postdates the catastrophic events of 70 CE, and thus the overthrow of the Temple of which Jesus speaks is not so much a prediction of something to come, as an event which has already happened and whose pain is keenly felt by some at least of Luke's readers.
-Similarly Luke's narrative is being written after the beginnings of Nero's great persecution of the Christians (which began in 64 CE after the great fire in Rome) - so once again events already underway are being referenced in a reported speech (recall that Luke is not a direct evewitness) which predates them.
+Similarly Luke's narrative is being written after the beginnings of Nero's great persecution of the Christians (which began in 64 CE after the great fire in Rome) - so once again events already underway are being referenced in a reported speech (recall that Luke is not a direct eyewitness) which predates them.
 And again there is a blending of this narrative with imagery drawn from the 'day of the Lord' tradition and also now with direct teachings about the role of the Holy Spirit in preparing them, and the presence of Jesus with them in these persecutions.